 Name you male dog Cadmus if you want a dog that can follow complicated instruction and live in many years of faithful service.

-Kind and Gentle Greek Dog Names
+Cool and Powerful Greek Guard Dog Names

 Chiron: The civilized centaur.
 Centaurs were a race notorious for being wild and lusty, indulgent drinkers, and considered to be unfit for any useful purpose.
 Centaurs are half-man and half-horse, possessed of great size and strength, and capable of inflicting great violence when intoxicated.